 Lejla (26): That is true, he really is different from the other residents.
 The elder people who also have Alzheimer’s also still look decent/clean.

 It is thus not only the life phase in which the illness occurs that shapes the experience, but also the type and severity of symptoms.
-In young people, it is not so much forgetfulness but rather neuropsychiatric symptoms which stand at the foreground (van Vliet, Deliane, de Vugt, Bakker, Koopmans, Raymond T C M, & Verhey, 2010).
-Again, what counts is probably not so much what the symptoms are, but how the symptoms shape the relationship to the sick parent.
-And how the symptoms of the parent are experienced by the child also depends on the kind of relationship they had and what is valued.
-For the sisters looking neat seems to be important and having a father who is no longer ‘clean’ affects them differently than a father who, for example, no longer can walk.
+In younger people, it is not so much forgetfulness but rather neuropsychiatric symptoms which stand at the foreground (van Vliet, Deliane, de Vugt, Bakker, Koopmans, Raymond T C M, & Verhey, 2010).
+Again, what counts is likely not so much what the symptoms are but how the symptoms shape the child’s relationship to their sick parent.
+Likewise, how the parent’s symptoms are experienced by the child depends on the kind of relationship they had and what is valued.
+For the sisters, looking neat seems to be important and having a father who is no longer ‘clean’ affects them differently than the idea of a father who, for example, can no longer walk.

-The empirical material in this section shows that the perception of the illness is shaped by many different aspects which are not necessarily connected to the illness itself but much more to the life phase in which the illness occurs.
+The empirical material in this section demonstrates that the perception of the illness is shaped by many different aspects which are not necessarily connected to the illness itself but much more to the life phase in which the illness occurs.

 Having a parent with early-onset dementia versus imagining having a parent with another disease

-Early-onset dementia was often compared to other diseases.
-It is striking that the majority of children interviewed referred to cancer.
-They use their imaginary of cancer to demarcate what it is like to have a parent with early-onset dementia; using certain characteristics of cancer and leaving out others.
+In interviews, early-onset dementia was often compared to other diseases.
+Strikingly, the majority of the children interviewed referred to cancer in these comparisons.
+They used their imagined experience of having a parent with cancer to demarcate what it is like to have a parent with early-onset dementia, evoking certain characteristics of cancer and leaving out others.

 Juliette (19): This is something I have been struggling with in the past months, and also discussed with a psychologist.
 Because I cannot really say goodbye.
 I can’t say ‘Hey Mom, I feel very bad that you are so sick, I find it horrible, I really miss you’.
 Other people who have sick parents, for example who have cancer, their mind is still there, they are only physically sick.
 And this is the other way around.
 This is terrible, because that’s not what you want.
 You don’t want to say goodbye, but if you have to say goodbye, you want to do it solemnly, properly and lovingly.
 But well, she cannot hear me, she doesn’t understand me, so how do you want to do it?

 The reference to cancer was used to emphasize that it is important whether one can still say goodbye to one’s parent or not.
-The quote further illustrates how a difference between body and mind is made.
-For Juliette saying goodbye is a dialogue and requires a shared reality or consciousness, or in other words the presence of both body and mind.
+The quote further illustrates how a delineation between body and mind is drawn.
+For Juliette, saying goodbye is a dialogue and requires a shared reality or consciousness—in other words, the presence of both body and mind.

-Another aspect which was compared to cancer was the presence or absence of pain.
+Another aspect which was compared to cancer in interviews was the presence or absence of pain.

 Charlotte (36): Until he got really sick, he never really was in pain, pain in his head, but at a certain point you are no longer aware of it.
 You also have people with cancer, who lie in bed for a year and contort with pain.
 Look, in the end, he had no pain, well, a different kind of pain, he became less motoric and walked a bit crooked.
 I hope that he was happy in his own way.
 Well, you can wonder about that, but you won’t get an answer anymore.